Athletic Training (Master of Science)Offered by: Athletic Training

 Beginning July 1, 2018, all applicants should complete an Online Application and Application Fee.
 Applications will be accepted until all cohort seats are full.

-The SRU Athletic Training Graduate Program has rolling admission.
+The application submission deadline for the Master of Science in Athletic Training is Friday, February 15, 2019.
+All application materials must be received no later than Wednesday, February 20, 2019.
 However, early admission decisions will occur for all applications received by January 15.
 All applications completed by November 15 will receive priority consideration for admission to the program.
 Applications will be accepted until the cohort seats are full.

 Admissions requirements include the following: